bryanwhiting/blog/posts/2023-12-24-twas-the-night-before-christmas/index.md

 ---
-title: 'Twas the Night before Christmas
+title: Twas the Night before Christmas
 description: |
   The origin of the story, and a link to the 1912 publication.
 date: 2023-12-24